 Leaders persevere, maintaining commitment to their goals in the face of pressure and obstacles.
 They have patience and are willing to sacrifice today's satisfaction for tomorrow's gains.

 Leaders know that power and greatness are not goals to be sought after, but by-products of learning how to serve so they neither shrink from power nor seek it unnecessarily.
-They "pull rank" only in emergencies, and always take responsibility for themselves and their actions.
+They "pull rank" only in emergencies, and always take responsibility for themselves and their actions.9) Make decisions.

 Leaders realize that not deciding is a decision.
-They would rather make a wrong decision than waste time, energy, talent, money, and opportunities by avoiding commitments to a plan of action.
+They would rather make a wrong decision than waste time, energy, talent, money, and opportunities by avoiding commitments to a plan of action.10) Be committed.

 The zeal and dedication of leaders draw others to them as they demonstrate their confidence, high standards and self-discipline.
 Leaders are not quitters.